 Terminology Definition Accredited Third-party Provider An organisation, business, landscape board or similar, which is accredited in South Australia by the Native Vegetation Council under Section 25C of the Native Vegetation Act 1991 , and works with landholders and native vegetation clearance applicants to help deliver Significant Environmental Benefit (SEB) offsets (including establishment and ongoing management).
 Action The Action includes both construction and operation of the proposed Project, and any change from existing activities which are required to undertake these tasks safely and effectively.
 Declared weed A plant that is regulated under the Landscape South Australia Act 2019 due to its threat to primary industry, the natural environment and public safety.
 Department The Australian Government agency responsible for administering the EPBC Act.
 Development Envelope (DE) A 'buffered' version of the Disturbance Footprint that represents the outer spatial extents within which the Disturbance Footprint will occur.
 Design is well developed and optimised to minimise cut and fill, avoid known areas of significance or value, and to minimise the Disturbance Footprint.
 The Development Envelope is an extra measure to enable final adjustments to the Disturbance Footprint in alignment with the Mitigation Hierarchy to avoid or minimise impacts on environmental values, cultural heritage or any other potential constraints that emerge during design finalisation and construction.
-Disturbance Footprint (DF) The area in which all Project infrastructure is constructed and operated.
-Met mast Meteorological mast (mast or tower equipped with instruments to measure windspeed and climatic conditions).
+Disturbance Footprint (DF) The area in which all Project infrastructure is constructed and operated. met mast Meteorological mast (mast or tower equipped with instruments to measure windspeed and climatic conditions).
 Micro-siting Slight shift or adjustment to the infrastructure design during construction to avoid or minimise impacts to MNES.
 Micro-siting only to occur if it reduces the impact on MNES.
 Minister The Australian Government Minister administering the EPBC Act including any delegate thereof.
-Operation All activities that occur after the components of the final WTG are installed and the usage of the transmission line and substation for the purposes of transforming and/or redistributing electric current.
-Project The Goyder North Wind Farm (GNWF) Project, inclusive of Wind Turbine Generators (WTGs), overhead power transmission lines, expansion of existing Bunday substation, on-site battery energy storage system (BESS), access tracks and temporary facilities and infrastructure to enable construction.
+Operation All activities that occur after the components of the final wind turbine generator are installed and the usage of the transmission line and substation for the purposes of transforming and/or redistributing electric current.
+Project The Goyder North Wind Farm Project, inclusive of Wind Turbine Generators (WTG), overhead power transmission lines, expansion of existing Bunday substation, on-site battery energy storage solution (BESS), access tracks and temporary facilities and infrastructure to enable construction.
 The Project is part of the larger Goyder North Renewable Energy Facility which includes a future stage of development which is not yet defined.
-Project Area The spatial bounds within which the disturbance footprint for the GNWF Project may occur, encompassing all Project components within the GNWF Project including WF and OTL.

-Terminology Definition Project components Includes boundaries of GNREF, GNWF, Development Envelope, Disturbance Footprint.
+Project Area All Project components within GNWF including WF and OTL.
+Project components Includes boundaries of GNREF, GNWF, Development Envelope, Disturbance Footprint.
 Project elements Distinct functional elements of the GNWF Project include WF, OTL and Site Access.
+Significant impact(s) Impacts which are important, notable, or of consequence, having regard to their context or intensity, and assessed within the framework of the Matters of

+Terminology Definition National Environmental Significance - Significant Impact Guidelines 1.1, Commonwealth of Australia 2013 .
 PBTL Offset Area/PBTL Offset Area An area within the broader [REDACTED] Offset Site which contains PBTL habitat and is the subject of this [REDACTED] PBTL OMP.
 PBTL OMP The [REDACTED] Pygmy Blue-tongue Lizard Offset Management Plan, this Plan.
-Offset Site The property known as [REDACTED] which is proposed as an EPBC Offset Site for the GNWF Project, and is the subject this [REDACTED] PBTL OMP.
-The property which has been purchased by Neoen, and includes offsets for two Matters of National Environmental Significance, including Pygmy Blue-tongue Lizard and Iron-grass Natural Temperate Grassland of South Australia TEC as well as additional areas which contribute towards the Significant Environmental Benefit required under the Native Vegetation Act 1991, for impacts to native vegetation.
-Significant impact(s) Impacts which are important, notable, or of consequence, having regard to their context or intensity, and assessed within the framework of the Matters of National Environmental Significance - Significant Impact Guidelines 1.1, Commonwealth of Australia 2013.
+PBTL Offset Site The property known as [REDACTED] which is proposed as an EPBC Offset Area for the GNWF Project and is the subject of this [REDACTED] OMP.